iiasa/message-ix-models/doc/transport/index.rst

 CLI usage
 =========

-Use the :doc:`CLI <cli>` command ``mix-data transport`` to invoke the commands defined in :mod:`.transport.cli`.
+Use the :doc:`CLI <cli>` command ``mix-models transport`` to invoke the commands defined in :mod:`.transport.cli`.
 Try:

 .. code::

-   Usage: mix-data transport [OPTIONS] COMMAND [ARGS]...
+   Usage: mix-models transport [OPTIONS] COMMAND [ARGS]...

-     MESSAGE-Transport model.
+     MESSAGE-Transport variant.

    Options:
      --help  Show this message and exit.

    Commands:
      build    Prepare the model.
+     debug    Temporary code for development.
-     clone    Clone base scenario to the local database. migrate  Migrate data from MESSAGE(V)-Transport.
+     migrate  Migrate data from MESSAGE(V)-Transport.
      solve    Run the model.

-Each individual command also has its own help text; try e.g. ``mix-data transport build --help``.
+Each individual command also has its own help text; try e.g. ``mix-models transport build --help``.

 Base structure